 Tears pricked at her eyes like acid.
-The hot salt water drops blurring her vision and falling over her cheeks as she pulled her legs to her chest and touched her brow to her knees.
-It was only a week, she told herself again, just six days and he hadn't even left yet.
-He certainly wouldn't if he knew the condition she was in now.
+The hot salt water drops blurred her vision and fell over her cheeks as she pulled her legs to her chest and touched her brow to her knees.
+It was only a week, she told herself again, just six days, and he had only left a few hours before.
+He certainly wouldn't have if he had known the condition she was in now.
 He needed to hunt; she told herself again and pressed the heel of her hand hard against her stomach as the cramping started all over again.
 A gasping sob broke from her as she felt overcome by helplessness and despair.

 She had never told Edward how broken he had left her, never wanting him to know that she had nearly died without him.
 There were still times that Charlie would watch her cautiously when he thought she wasn't looking.
 She had learned how to fool him, or at least thought she had.
 Her hands shook as she gripped the side of the tub and stood with difficulty.
 She needed to get back to her room; she needed the Dramamine she had hidden inside the panel of her ridiculously old desktop computer.
 The tower was ancient, the machine barely functioning enough to get email and type her papers for school, but over the past several months the tower of the machine had become a hiding space.